A robust optimization approach for dynamic traffic signal control with emission considerations: MILP approach for signal optimization

+where $\rho(t,\,x)$ denotes the vehicle density in a spatial-temporal domain; $f(\cdot)$ is the fundamental diagram that describes the macroscopic relationship between vehicle density and flow on the link.
+Throughout this paper, $f(\cdot)$ is assumed to be triangular of the following form \footnote{The triangular FD is the key to a much simplified variational representation of the solution and to the link-based LWR model considered in this paper.}:

-where $k$ and $w$ denotes, respectively, the speeds of forward- and backward-propagating kinematic waves, $\rho^*$ denotes the critical density at which the flow is maximized, and $\rho^{jam}$ denotes the jam density.
+where $\rho$ denotes vehicle density; $v$ and $w$ are respectively the speeds of the forward- and backward-propagating kinematic waves; $\rho^c$ is the critical density at which the flow is maximized; and $\rho^{jam}$ denotes the jam density.
+Moreover, we let $C$ be the flow capacity and $L$ be the length of the link.
+We allow all these quantities and variables to depend on a specific link $I_i$, and will always use subscript `$i$' to indicate such a dependence.

-We define a binary variable $\bar r(t)$ that indicates whether the entrance of the link is in the free-flow phase ($\bar r(t)=0$) or in the congested phase ($\bar r(t)=1$).
+We consider an link expressed as a spatial interval $[a,\,b]$, and ignore for now the subscript `$i$' for notation convenience.
+We define a binary variable $\bar r(t)$, which indicates the traffic state at the entrance of the link $x=a$: $\bar r(t)=0$ if traffic is free flow and $\bar r(t)=1$ if traffic is congested.
 A similar notation $\hat r(t)$ is used for the exit of the link.
-We also define the entering flow $\bar q(t)$ and the exiting flow $\hat q(t)$ of the link.
-The variational theory \citep{ABP, VT1, LKWM} then asserts that
+We also define the link inflow $\bar q(t)$ and the link exit flow $\hat q(t)$.
+The key results of the link-based kinematic wave model, derived from the variational theory, are as follows.

+In addition, we introduce the notions of {\it demand} and {\it supply} of a link \citep{LK1999} which, under the assumption of a triangular fundamental diagram, reduce to the following: